COMMENTARY & UPDATES, followed by the news article, “Cameco lays off . . . ”

 - if the purchase of the decades-old Kinder Morgan pipeline is a done-deal, add another $4.5 billion to our bail-out bill

 - we are then to contribute $7+ billion to expand the pipeline to serve (2018-02-27) Canada’s largest integrated energy company has filed an application for a massive new oilsands project defying expectations of slowing growth in the oilsands, Financial Post while the rest of the world attempts to deal with Climate Change.

 It doesn’t end there.

 The nuclear/uranium industry is a Ponzi scheme; the last man to buy in, gets creamed.
-Except that bill too, is funded by all tax-payers.
+Except that, that bill too, is funded by all tax-payers.
 Along with the multi-million dollar salaries, perks, and so on, for the “executives” – – the “1%” we help create and to whom we defer.